cristian-5/Spin/Conventions/ReadMe.md

 # Conventions

-This section helps developers organize their code following the same code conventions.
+This section helps developers organise their code following the same code conventions.

 ## File Conventions